realvnc-labs/rport-guacamole/README.md

-# Pre-compiled guacamole server packages
+# Pre-compiled Guacamole Proxy Daemon packages
-The repository contains instructions how to compile the guacamole server `guacd` to be used by the rport server.
+The repository contains instructions how to compile the Guacamole Proxy Daemon `guacd` to be used by the rport server.

 It also contains ready-to-use packages for